 Continue reading “The impact of illusory self-motion in virtual reality: does it helps?”

-Affective Neuroscience, Blog, Brain research, EEG research, Emotional Brain, Emotional development, Infants research
+Affective Neuroscience, Blog, Brain research, Cognitive Neuroscience, EEG research, Emotional Brain, Emotional development, Infants research, Neurotechnology

 Exploring the brain correlates of emotions in babies